Dekr0/c-http/README.md

     - Memory allocation and recycle should be done in higher up of call stack instead of deeper call stack because passing pointer around can become tricky , and allocation might be forgotten to recycle.

+- Memory efficiency is also another concern I have.
+There are char array (string) being allocated across different places for convenience.
+There are a mix of heap allocation and stack allocation.

+- For the current scope of this HTTP server, it should utilize stack memory more instead constantly allocate it from heap and recycle it.
+Heap is slow and system call for heap is slow as well.

+- Units test is a must have since there are so many places will go wrong.

+- Ensure each module is unit test thoroughly before hook them up together.